cdeanj/nextflow-tychus/tychus-docs/options.rst

 3. **slidingwindow** - Scan read with a sliding window.

- - Defaults is to scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15.
+ - Default is to scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15.
  - Optional parameter.

 4. **minlen** - Name of the directory to write output files to.